SOS Facilities on the Hub

 - Project group – a group with no decision-making capability, which therefore is not required to have a mandate.
 Any decisions have to be made by another group that has the mandate to make them

 - Local groups and below in Nations and Regions

 Hub Groups where SOS is enforced

 Before editing any Hub Group, make sure to check the constitutional status at the bottom of their Contact Info.
 This tells you whether the group has to follow the Constitution, and why.
 Thus, creating a new New Child Group for an constitutional group will require a Mandate to be entered before the Child Group can be created, unless it is one of the groups included in the list above (e.g. a Project Group).

 Default Roles are created by SOS

 A set of important Default Roles has been created by SOS.
 These include External Coordinator, Internal Coordinator, Group Admin, etc. Hub Admins can edit these Default Roles, but they should only be changed with the permission of SOS.
-Click the XRGroups>Hub Group Name>Roles>Default Roles buttons to see the following listing:
+Click the Default Roles option on any Groups page (it may be in the ... continuation menu) to see the following listing:

-Group Admins selecting a new role can choose from these Default Roles, to get a role prefilled with standard purpose and accountabilities.
+Group Admins selecting a new role can choose from these Default Roles to get a role prefilled with a standard purpose and accountabilities.

-Note that for Hub Admins, the Default Roles page has an additional tickbox under Standard.
-If this is ticked, then any new Child Group being created will get each one of these Standard Roles automatically.
+If the tick-box under Standard is ticked, then any new Child Group being created will get each one of these Standard Roles automatically.